Stremio/stremio-addon-guide/docs/sdk-guide/step4.md

 ## Add streams

 At this point we have two videos in our catalog.
-In odrer to serve them, we will create a function:
+In order to serve them, we will create a function:

 ```js
 function getMovieStreams(id) {